oddaud/ubiome_tutorials/tutorial_2_transfer_files.md

 ***

-### 0. Where am I?
+### 0. Which terminal am I in?
-Sometimes, all the terminal screens sort of look the same.
-When you're copying files back and forth, it's important know which machine you're talking to:  your own laptop, or your EC2 instance in the cloud?
+It is important to keep track of which terminal you are on, your local computer, or the EC2 instance.

 - Keep your terminal window open where you have `ssh` into the EC2 machine.
 - Now, start another, new terminal window.
- - **NOTE** This new window is *NOT* connected to the EC2.
-Instead it's just your regular ole laptop
+ - This new window is your local computer, NOT the EC2 instance.
-- Verify that your these windows are connected to different machines examining the home directory in both your `ssh` and new terminal
+- You can check this by looking at your 'present working directory' (pwd)

 ```
 pwd
 ```
-See how they're different?
-One you've connected to EC2 (ubuntu), the other is just your local machine (whatever your user name is)

-You can also look at the address of the machine using the command (Windows users, did this work?)
+You can also check the address of the computer using
 ```
 hostname
 ```